iamfool/Pre-Upgrade-Env-Scanner/readme.txt

 Pre-Upgrade-Env-Scanner
 =======================

-Scan environment before PRPC upgrade (WIP)
+Utility to scan the target environment for basic checks prior to Pega7 upgrade